fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 ```

 {{< speaker_note >}}
-- I'm using xcompact3d-toolbox for any other reason than I'm more familiar working with it;
+- I'm using xcompact3d-toolbox just because I'm more familiar with it;
-- We start importing the Package;
+- We start here importing the Package;
-- Lets say we already set all the correct parameters at the input file, so now we load it;
+- Lets say that we already had set all the correct parameters at the input file, so now we load it;
 - And we start the dataset.
-It is returned to us with the proper dimensions, coordinates and the data variables that we are going to work with now
+It is returned to us with the proper dimensions, coordinates and the SEVEN data variables that we are going to work with now
 {{< /speaker_note >}}

 ---